 You can extend this motion towards your child to ask if he or she needs your help or reverse it to ask your child to help you.

 Sometimes she accepts my help when I offer, but she always leaps at the opportunity to help me.
-In this way, she is learning how to problem solve independently when able, but recognizes that she may also ask for assistance to avoid frustration.
+In this way, she is learning how to problem solve independently when able.
+However, she also recognizes that she may also ask for assistance to avoid frustration.
 She is also learning the importance of helping others and developing a sense of self-worth.

-My daughter and I like to add several new signs to our repertoire each week and can actually engage in conversation!
+My daughter and I like to add several new signs to our repertoire each week.
+Now we can actually engage in conversation!
 I say each word aloud simultaneously, in order to develop and reinforce her oral vocabulary.

-The frustration for my toddler is gone, as if I have removed her from the foreign immersion program that she never signed up for.
-My sanity has remained intact because I know that I can effectively meet my daughter’s needs while also fostering her independence.
+The frustration for my toddler is gone.
+It is as if I have removed her from the foreign immersion program that she never signed up for.
+My sanity has remained intact because I know that I can effectively meet my daughter’s needs.
+However, I am also fostering her independence.
 “Thank you” baby sign language!

 For more on baby sign language visit www.signbabies.com.